 SANAM is a coffee flour production company, based in Colombia and dedicated to the use of waste (husk and pulp) that are usually discarded in the process of coffee processing.
-These wastes are transformed into Miel de Café (coffee honey liquid) and Harina de Café (flour) which are used as raw and equipment through a loan extended via Truvalu Group (former ICCO Cooperation).
+These wastes are transformed into Miel de Café (coffee honey liquid) and Harina de Café (flour) which are used as raw materials and supplements for cosmetics, food, pharmaceuticals and feed products.
+The pulp and husk contain elevated levels of antioxidants, proteins and minerals.

+The CFC supports SANAM to increase production capacity of the beverage and coffee flour line by investing in machinery and equipment through a loan extended via Truvalu Group (former ICCO Cooperation).
 SANAM is currently receiving the coffee waste from over 80 small coffee growers in the region.
 Collection of coffee waste by SANAM is a major saving for smallholder farmers, as they do not have to pay regular fees for waste management and collection services.